Premature Vaccine Launch Has Deadly Repercussions

 "The trouble is that the disease occurs very rapidly, just in a matter of a few hours," he adds.
 "And there's nothing on the outside of the body to signify the person is leaking fluid on the inside."

 The complication is rare, says Halstead.
-But still he was so worried about the safety concerns that he wrote at least six editorials for scientific journals.
+Still, he was so worried about the safety concerns that he wrote at least six editorials for scientific journals.
 He even made a video to warn the Philippine government about the problem.

-"I just think, 'No, you can't give a vaccine to a perfectly normal, healthy person and then put them at an increased risk for the rest of their lives for plasma leakage syndrome," Halstead says.
+"I just think, 'No, you can't give a vaccine to a perfectly normal, healthy person and then put them at an increased risk for the rest of their lives for plasma leakage syndrome,' " Halstead says.
 "You can't do that."

 The vaccine manufacturer disagreed with Halstead's interpretation of the study's results.
 The company wrote a rebuttal, asserting that regulatory agencies had approved Dengvaxia "on the basis of the vaccine's proven protection and acceptable safety profile."